 Balance Exercise

 Balance exercise is one of the four types of exercise along with strength, endurance and flexibility.
-Ideally, all four types of exercise would be included in a healthy workout routine and AHA provides easy-to-follow guidelines for endurance and strength-training in its Recommendations for Physical Activity in Adults.
+Ideally, all four types of exercise would be included in a healthy workout routine.
+The American Heart Association provides easy-to-follow guidelines for endurance and strength training in its Recommendations for Physical Activity in Adults.

 How much do I need?